johnfelipe/vector-tiles/_posts/services/0001-02-17-mapbox-streets-v8.md

 #### <!--road--> `bike_lane` _text_

-The `bike_lane` field is derived from the OpenStreetMap [cycleway](https://wiki.openstreetmap.org/wiki/Key:cycleway) tag, which indicates if there is a bike lane that is part of the road itself.
-This is different from separated cycle tracks, which are mapped with their own way, and receive `class`=`path`, `type`=`cycleway`.
+The `bike_lane` field indicates if there is a bike lane that is part of the road itself.
+This is different from separated cycle tracks, which are mapped as their own object in the roads layer, and receive `class`=`path`, `type`=`cycleway`.

-This value may be null when no `cycleway*` tags are present on the feature.
+This value may be null where explicit bike lane details are unknown.

 <table class='small space-bottom2'>
 <tr><th>Value</th><th>Description</th></tr>